Markers or Gouache for Fashion Sketching?

 Prismacolor markers (below right) feel a lot dryer to me and feature a dryer chisel tip and also featuring a fine line tip at the other end.

 But artists and designers who love markers….. there are millions of them!
-So I don’t think MARKERS will mind at all if I take a little bit of time to talk about why I love gouache over marker for fashion sketching and design illustrations.
+So I don’t think MARKERS will mind at all if I take a little bit of time to talk about why I prefer gouache over marker for fashion sketching and design illustrations.

 Markers are smelly, dry up at any given time, and produce lots of un-sustainable trash.
 You need to carry a hundred colors around but never actually have the color you really need, but if you do?…..it’s usually dried up!! (that’s my experience).